fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts meal
 ```
+On `line 5`, we call the `puts` method, passing in the return value of the `meal` mehod call as an argument.
+On `line 1-4`, we define the `meal` method.
+On `line 2`, there is an explicit `return` reserved word, which will return the expression immediately following it, and stop further execution of any code within the method definition when `meal` is called.
+As such, the return value of the `meal` method is the string object `'Breakfast'`.

+When this is passed to the `puts` method as an argument, this prints the string object `'Breakfast'` and returns `nil` (since `puts` method calls always return `nil`).

 *75) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```